 - Vice-Rector of the Jagiellonian University for didactics 2008-2016,

-- history of international relations of the 19th and 20th centuries;
+- The history of international relations in the nineteenth and twentieth centuries;

-- State Department in the process of forming and implementing US foreign policy;
+- The State Department in the process of forming and implementing U.S. foreign policy;

-- Four times awarded the prize of the Minister of Science and Higher Education, many times awarded with the Rector of the Jagiellonian University.
-Decorated with the Knight's Cross of the Order of Polonia Restituta and the Medal of the National Education Commission.
+- Prof. Mania is the four-time recipient of the Award of the Minister of Science and Higher Education and many-time recipient of the Rector of the Jagiellonian University.
+He has been decorated with the Knight's Cross of the Order of Polonia Restituta and the Medal of the National Education Commission.